dantheduke675/UMGC_SWEN_661_T7/README.md

 # Weekly Contributions
 ## Daniel
-Worked to build out majority of the testing Suite Designed the landing, create account, sign in screens, and biometric face id screens Contributed alot of comments
+- Worked to build out majority of the testing Suite
+- Designed the landing, create account, sign in screens, and biometric face id screens
+- Contributed alot of comments
-Worked on the README
+- Worked on the README
+- Took the screenshots in the screenshots document
+- Built the application

 ## Justin
 <TODO>